jlattmann/jlattmann.github.io/_pages/about.md

 ---
 <div style="text-align: justify;" markdown="1">

 Hi!
 I am Johannes Lattmann, a doctoral researcher at the [Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/), at the University of Mannheim.
-I am also an associate researcher at the Chair of Comparative Politics with Prof. Marc Debus and teach courses on quantitive text analysis and research design.
+I am also an associate researcher at the Chair of Comparative Politics with Prof. Marc Debus and teach courses on quantitative text analysis and research design.

 I focus on political behaviour and political economy in European democracies, examining changes in public opinion and attitudes.
-In my dissertation I concentrate on the consequences of the allocation of EU place-based policies.
+In my dissertation, I concentrate on the consequences of the allocation of EU place-based policies.
-In my research I apply econometric, experimental and quasi-experimental designs as well as NLP approaches.
+In my research, I apply econometric, experimental, and quasi-experimental designs as well as NLP approaches.

-Before my start in Mannheim, I obtained a M.Sc at the [London School of Economic &amp; Political Sciences](https://www.lse.ac.uk/) and a B.A in Social Science from from [Humboldt-University Berlin](https://www.hu-berlin.de/en/).
+Before my start in Mannheim, I obtained a M.Sc at the [London School of Economic &amp; Political Sciences](https://www.lse.ac.uk/) and a B.A in Social Science from [Humboldt-University Berlin](https://www.hu-berlin.de/en/).
 On this website, you can learn more about my research and download my CV.
 Please reach out if you want to [connect](mailto:Johannes.lattmann@uni-mannheim.de)!

 </div>